epfl-systemf/Linden/README.md

 3. Unzip `linden.tar.gz` and navigate to `artifact-vm/`
 4. Run `make vm`

-The last command will download the Ubuntu 24.04 ISO image, automatically set it up in a fresh VM, provision the VM by copying our code into it, installing dependencies and code editors with extensions, and compiling our code, leaving you with a brand new VM ready for artifact evaluation.
+The last command will download the Ubuntu 24.04 ISO image, automatically set it up in a fresh VM, and provision the VM by copying our code into it, installing dependencies and code editors with extensions, and compiling our code, leaving you with a brand new VM ready for artifact evaluation.
 This is the process we used to create the VM on Zenodo.

+The entire process should take between 30 minutes and one hour to complete (possibly longer depending on your Internet connection speed).
+Do not interact with the VM while Packer is running (e.g. when the VM asks whether to continue with autoinstall, Packer will eventually input "yes" by itself).

 ### Without a VM